mkhmelevsky/dockerfile-openshift-sonarqube/README.md

-# SonarQube image intented to run as OpenShift container
+# SonarQube as OpenShift container

 ### Summary